 Mindfulness and Spirituality

 In addition to eating well and exercising, other forms of self-care can support your sobriety.
 Getting enough sleep can have a huge impact on how you feel and your ability to cope with difficulties.
 Participating in hobbies or hanging out with people you enjoy are mood boosters.

-Looking for Help?
+Looking For Help?

 Whether it’s your first time in a rehab center or you’ve relapsed several times, we can help.
 Footprints to Recovery offers evidence-based treatment for substance use

-At Footprints you’ll recover alongside peers who understand what you’re going through and receive care from compassionate treatment providers who are experts in their fields.
-We help you address the underlying issues of addiction like co-occurring disorders and trauma.
+At Footprints you’ll recover alongside peers who understand what you’re going through.
+You’ll receive care from compassionate treatment providers who are experts in their fields.
+We’ll help you address the underlying issues of addiction, like co-occurring disorders and trauma.
 You’ll learn healthy coping strategies and leave with a toolbox of recovery skills for long-term sobriety.

 Our addiction treatment centers offer:

-- Medical detox
+- Inpatient medical detox

 - Inpatient rehab

-- Partial hospitalization program
+- Partial hospitalization program (PHP)

 - Intensive outpatient program (IOP)